 - 1 teaspoon green tea/cocoa powder（optional）

-- A few drops food coloring (optional)
+- A few drops food coloring (optional) or use natural coloring like pumkin juice and carrot juice

 - 50g glutinous rice flour糯米粉 (cooked, instructions below) for dusting